Kochi Metro: Phase II: Kakkanad Infopark extension

-It was expected that the work be undertaken in two phases, with the first five stations on the Pink-line being ready for service by June 30, 2026 and the remaining by December 2026.
-The project has received further delays of three months due to Pipeline work and torrential rain on the route.
+It was expected that the work be undertaken in two phases, with the first five stations on the Pink-line being ready for service by June 30, 2026, and the remaining by December 2026.
+The project received further delays of due to Pipeline work and torrential rain on the route.
+The dates were again postponed, with KMRL citing land acquisition for the stations as the cause for delay.
+KMRL is negotiating with the KSEB and KWA for constructing around an Underground electrical line and an overhead electric line near Infopark stations, and the re-alignment of a major underground water pipe near JLN stadium.